siddhipowar/First/README.md

 # First
 Hey! this is my first repository.
-Hello, I am making my first commint in the readme file.
+Hello, I am making my first commit in the readme file.